isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 *July 19, 2021*

-- Log when users refresh their 24 hour access at DCF so this can be monitored.
+- The system now logs when users refresh their 24 hour access at DCF so that this can be monitored.
 - The Warning Notice about accessing a government website that should pop up when ISB-CGC is accessed was missing.
 It has been reinstated.
 - There was an issue loading the Variable selection page.
 This has been fixed.
 - In some cases when creating a cohort with multiple programs, the Data Set Clinical Features panel was not displaying the appropriate information.
 This has been corrected.